 When it comes to how much of your pay you should contribute, everyone has different financial needs in retirement, but there are some general rules you can follow.

-Contribute enough to take advantage of any matching dollars offered by your employer, says Catherine Golladay, executive vice president at Schwab Retirement Plan Services.
+Contribute enough to take advantage of any matching dollars offered by your employer, says Catherine Golladay, managing director, head of workplace financial services, Charles Schwab.